Changissnz/nu_merchant_principal/README.md

 As clarity in alignment, though, the Great-Wind is nature.
-A transcendental perspective of nature is that nature is what remains of what forces outside of the control of the central autonomous forces.
+A transcendental perspective of nature is that nature is what remains of what forces outside of the control of the central autonomous forces that have a non-zero probability of modifying the extent of its control.
 In this case, it would be the autonomous agents in the midst of the Great-Wind's Restriction.
 What these autonomous forces can control by their natural predisposition is not nature.
 In these statements made, there is implication of the nature VS nurture argument, another favorite by dichotomists seeking to differentiate between those leaning towards one end or the other of this argument and also those down the center lane.

 The Great-Wind's Restriction is a reactionary force of antagonism waged by the Great-Wind against agents with